Holomorphically finitely generated Hopf algebras and quantum Lie groups: Commutative HFG Hopf algebras

 Thus, $X$ is a Stein manifold and a group with holomorphic multiplication and holomorphic inverse, i.e., it is a Stein group. \end{proof}

-\begin{rem} Theorem~\ref{antiSTcoH} implies, in particular, that if $G$ is a complex Lie group that is not a Stein group, then the Hopf $\ptn$-algebra $\cO(G)$ is isomorphic to $\cO(G_S)$ for some Stein group $G_S$.
-When $G$ is connected this fact can be also derived for Morimoto's result, which asserts that for every connected complex Lie group $G$ there exists the smallest closed complex subgroup $G^0$ such that $G/G^0$ is a Stein group \cite[Theorem~1]{Mo65}. \end{rem}
+\begin{rem} Theorem~\ref{antiSTcoH} implies, in particular, that if $G$ is a complex Lie group that is not a Stein group, then the Hopf $\mathbin{\widehat{\otimes}}$-algebra $\mathcal{O}(G)$ is isomorphic to $\mathcal{O}(G_S)$ for some Stein group $G_S$.
+When $G$ is connected this fact can be also derived from Morimoto's result, which asserts that for every connected complex Lie group $G$ there exists the smallest closed complex subgroup $G^0$ such that $G/G^0$ is a Stein group \cite[Theorem~1]{Mo65}.
+(In \cite{ArLi} it is proposed to call $G^0$ the \emph{Morimoto subgroup} of~$G$.) \end{rem}

-We finish this section with examples of commutative Fr\'echet Arens-Michael Hopf algebras that are not HFG.
-Note that the algebras $\fA_s$ considered here will also be used in the proof of Theorem~\ref{AMEAG}.
+We finish this section with examples of commutative Fr\'echet Arens--Michael Hopf algebras that are not HFG.
+Note that the algebras $\mathfrak{A}_s$ considered here will also be used in the proof of Theorem~\ref{AMEAG}.

 \begin{exm} For $s\ge 0$ put